Poscom2010/Covid-analysis/README.md

   #### 3. Which are the **top 5 countries** that managed well the COVID 19
 There are some countries that had few infections and deaths with high COVID 19 vaccinations.Though this project is not in a position to suggest that these fatalities were due to high vaccinations, what is certain is that there are also countries which had high infections, deaths and also vaccination.
 Egypty is one country which was ranked as 3rd on the dashboard in having highCOVID 19 burden,high chances of death and high deaths  and 3rd as well in terms total vaccination in relation to population.

-Nigeria as one country with highest population in Africa was nowhere to be seen near the top 10 countries with highest  fatalities.
-Ranked 10th in terms of infections and leading as a pace setter in terms of vaccinations.A total of 94 million people were vaccinated in Nigeria.However, Nigeria performed badly in terms of COVID 19 testing.Only 5 million people were tested from the 218m population, an area where South Frica excelled as seen on Fig 2 below.
-South Africa on the other hand, was leading in terms of infections, deaths but the ranked 6th in terms of vaccinations in relation to its total population.
+Nigeria as one country with highest population in Africa, was nowhere to be seen near the top 10 countries with highest  fatalities.
+Ranked 10th in terms of infections and leading as a pace setter in terms of vaccinations.
+A total of 94 million people were vaccinated in Nigeria.
+However, Nigeria performed badly in terms of COVID 19 testing.
+Only 5 million people were tested from the 218m population, an area where South Africa excelled as seen on Fig 2 below.
+South Africa on the other hand, was leading in terms of infections, deaths but then ranked 6th in terms of vaccinations in relation to its total population.

- ### 4.Which countries had   highest COVID 19 positivity yield
+ ### 4. Which countries had   highest COVID 19 positivity yield
  ![Screenshot (247)](https://github.com/Poscom2010/Covid-analysis/assets/112340892/c4160b3c-9e6a-43b1-a589-56acfe35d4c4)

-  Though South Africa had highest infections and deaths, it is the only African country that had COVID 19 tests bove 10 million.In fact, majority of tests in Africa were below 12 million as seen above.
+  Though South Africa had highest infections and deaths, it is the only African country that had COVID 19 tests above 10 million.In fact, majority of tests in Africa were below 12 million as seen above.

 ### 5.Any correlation between between overal deaths in Africa and  vaccination rate
 In order to answer this question,  number of people reported succumbing to COVID 19 were plotted against time.
-Based on the findings from the data, Africa experience high deaths before the advent of vaccines.
+Based on the findings from the data, Africa experienced high deaths before the advent of vaccines.

 ![Screenshot (248)](https://github.com/Poscom2010/Covid-analysis/assets/112340892/f482c8f7-3bd3-4c16-be55-f211ff76ff13)

 Between the period of Jan 2020 to May 2021,Africa witnessed a surge in covid 19 infections.
-In particular, in January 2021 a record high of  793.14 infections we recorded.
+In particular, in January 2021 a record high of  793.14k infections we recorded.
 During the same time that is when African countries started to prioritize vaccination and testing.
 As such, since deaths were going up, vaccinations started to increase signficantly.
-Therefore, from Jan 2021, a positive correlataion between increase in vaccinations and significant drop in covid 19 infections and deaths was witnessed.From Feb 2021 all countries were prioritizing vaccination and workplaces were also requesting vaccination certificates.
+Therefore, from Jan 2021, a positive correlation between increase in vaccinations and significant drop in covid 19 infections and deaths was witnessed.From Feb 2021 all countries were prioritizing vaccination and workplaces were also requesting vaccination certificates.
 The result was an increase in vaccinations and a drop in deaths and infections.
-Does this means vaccinations worked?
-Unfortunately, this question is beyond the scope of tis project.
+Does this then means vaccinations worked?
+Unfortunately, this question was beyond the scope of this project.

 ## Recommendations